Algherese dialect

-Algherese or Alguerese (autonym: alguerés /ca-IT/) (Note: Standard Catalan: alguerès /ca/.) is the variety of Catalan spoken in the city of Alghero (L'Alguer in Catalan), in the northwest of Sardinia, Italy.
+Algherese or Alguerese (autonym: alguerés) (Note: Pronunciation: /ca-IT/.
+Standard Catalan: alguerès /ca/.) is the variety of Catalan spoken in the city of Alghero (L'Alguer in Catalan), in the northwest of Sardinia, Italy.

 The dialect has its roots in 1372, when Catalan-speaking colonists were allowed to repopulate Alghero and expel the native population, after several revolts.
 Catalan was replaced as the official language by Spanish, then by Italian in the mid-18th century.
 Today the language has semi-official recognition alongside Italian.

 Studies give an approximate number of 20,000 to 30,000 native speakers of the language worldwide.
 In communities where Algherese is spoken, Italian and Logudorese Sardinian are often used as well.

 History

 Algherese is a regional dialect spoken by anywhere from 20,000 to 30,000 individuals, most of whom reside in the town of Alghero, located in the northwest of Sardinia.
 The language, though distinct, is initially derived from, and thus considered a variant of, the Catalan language.
 The origins of the language can be traced back to 1372, when Catalan invaders repopulated the city of Alghero after exiling the indigenous populations in Sardinia.
-Despite the city's increasing Italianisation, the use of this Catalan dialect remained widespread until at least the 1970s.
+It remained the only language of the city until 1495, when the Edict of Tarazona, which allowed speakers of other languages to return to the city.
+Despite the city's increasing Italianisation since Sardinia was handed over to the House of Savoy in 1720, the use of this Catalan dialect remained widespread until at least the 1970s.

 Present status

 As a result of the city's extensive Italianisation, Italian is now the predominant language in Alghero, being estimated by a 2004 survey to be first language of close to 60% of those surveyed.
-The use of the dialect in schools and media, to name a few, remains sparse.
-Teaching of the dialect in school is also rare.
+The use of the language in schools and media, to name a few, remains sparse.
+Teaching of the language in school is also rare.
 However, in an attempt to reverse the trend, the Regional Council of Sardinia officially recognised "Algherese Catalan" as a separate language in 1997, in order to promote its use and circulation.
 According to the 2004 survey, Algherese was used by approximately 14% of the population for daily interactions.
 The dialect is mostly a local language, often used to supplement Italian and/or Sardinian in relatively small circles.

 The following figures were obtained from the Enquesta d'usos lingüístics a l'Alguer ("Survey of linguistic usage in Alghero", EULAL) of 2004 and the Els usos lingüístics a l'Alguer of 2015 (EULA 2015), both of which were studies conducted in the town of Alghero about the general use of Algherese in several media.